jared-richard-clarke/student/notes/parser-combinators/parser-combinators.md

 # Combinator Parsers

+Within the context of parsing, combinators are higher-order functions that implement grammar constructions such as choice, sequencing, and repetition.

+## Combinators

 `.>>.` (`andThen`): applies two parsers in sequence and returns a tuple.

 `<|>` (`orElse`): applies the first parser, and if that fails, applies the second parser.